-HIT240 G / 4 cr. hrs.
-MANAGEMENT ISSUES IN THE ELECTRONIC HEALTH RECORD ENVIORNMENT
+G/4 cr. hrs.
+MANAGEMENT ISSUES IN THE ELECTRONIC HEALTH RECORD ENVIRONMENT

 Students will explore the functions of management such as human resources, financial and physical resources, and performance improvement as they relate to managing a health information management environment where the electronic health record is being developed.
-(3 hrs. lecture.)
 Prerequisite: HIT235 with C grade or higher.

-HIT295 A-E-G / 3-4 cr. hrs.
 SPECIAL TOPICS IN HEALTH INFORMATION TECHNOLOGY/MEDICAL RECORDS

 Special and current topics in Health Information Technology/Medical Records may be available.
-See the online schedule for a complete listing.
-No prerequisite.
+See the online catalog for a complete listing.